RITAccess/EV3_accessibility/README.md

 #### Things you will need

 * A Linux (virtual) installation.
-I used Ubuntu 13.04 on VMware Workstation, but I am sure other combinations also work.
+Currently, a native Linux Mint 18.1 isntallation is being used for development.
 The reason for the Linux installation requirement is due to the case-sensitive filenames used by the Linux kernel source repository.
 Attempting to clone the source repository to a non-case sensitive file system such as Mac OSX HFS+ or Windows FAT would result in a corrupted repository.
-* Eclipse.
-I used Helios Service Release 1, but I know more recent versions will also work.
-* Java JRE (for Eclipse)
 * Code Sourcery Lite for ARM version 2009q1-203.
 You can [download here directly][4].
 * The mkimage program from u-boot-tools package to compile kernel.
 * The convert program from imagemagick package.